VBRANT/refbank/README.txt

 SETTING UP A RefBank NODE

+Download RefBank.zip into Tomcat's webapps folder (an exploded archive directory, zipped up for your convenience; WAR deployment is impractical, as updates would uverwrite the configurations you make)
-Download RefBank.war into Tomcat's webapps folder Instead, you can also check out the project from GIT, build the WAR file using Ant, and then deploy RefBank.war to your Tomcat
+Instead, you can also check out the project from GIT, build the ZIP file using Ant, and then deploy RefBank.zip to your Tomcat

-Call http://localhost:8080/RefBank/rbk to make Tomcat extract RefBank.war (you might have to re-start Tomcat for it to recognize the WAR file) (adjust server name and port if working remotely or Tomcat runs on a different port, respectively)
+Create a RefBank sub folder in Tomcat's webapps folder.

+Un-zip the exploded archive directory into the RefBank folder.
+If you have WebAppUpdater (builds with idaho-core) installed, you can also simply type "bash update RefBank" in the console.

+Put RefBank.zip into the RefBank folder for others to download.

-Tomcat's webapps folder should have a RefBank sub folder now, and it's time for some configuration:
+Now, it's time for some configuration:

     To enable the RefBank node to store parsed references in the file system and connect to other RefBank nodes, give the web application the permission to create and manipulate files and folders within its deployment folder and to establish outgoing network connections (there are two ways to achieve this):